List of The Inbetweeners characters: David Philips

-David is a new student who arrives at the school the same time as Will.
-He is seen as one of the school "freaks" and is friends with John Webster.
-David appears infrequently through the series, helping organise the Christmas prom and attending Neil's 18th birthday party.
-His only lines are in the deleted scenes of Series 1, where he and Susie introduce themselves to each other, and there is another deleted scene where he is forced to seemingly eat his own badge by Mark Donovan.
-In the first episode of Series 2 he is glimpsed on more than one occasion.
+David Philips is a new student who arrives at the school at the same time as Will.
+He is seen as one of the school "freaks" and becomes friends with John Webster.
+David appears infrequently throughout the series, helping organise the Christmas prom and attending Neil's 18th birthday party.
+His only lines are in the deleted scenes of Series 1, where he and Susie introduce themselves to each other, and there is another deleted scene where he is forced to seemingly eat his "new kid" badge by Mark Donovan.
+In "The Field Trip" he is glimpsed on more than one occasion.